 A professional therapist or doctor may prescribe medication such as Ibuprofen to help reduce symptoms in the early stages, however, the effectiveness of this long-term is disputed.
 In addition electrotherapy such as ultrasound, laser, extracorporeal shock wave therapy, acupuncture, corticosteroid injections, nitric oxide donor therapy patches, botox injections and autologous blood injection are all treatments available for treating medial epicondylitis.

-Both stretching and strengthening exercises are important and provide the foundation for a rehabilitation program.
+Both stretching and strengthening exercises are important for treating Tennis Elbow and provide the foundation for a rehabilitation program.
 The exercises should be performed as soon as pain allows and then continued until and after full fitness has been achieved.

 Wrist extension stretches and exercises are the most important with the aim of gradually increasing the load transmitted through the tendon and its attachment whilst also being within the limits of pain.
 Isometric (also known as static exercises) are done first and involve contracting the muscles without actually moving the wrist.
 They should only be started once the initial pain and inflammation has settled down.

 Both golfers elbow and tennis elbow are approached in a similar manner which it comes to surgery.
 The vast majority of cases of tennis elbow do respond to conservative treatment of rest, ice, ultrasound and occasionally a steroid injection, however, if however if surgery is required then it may be 8 weeks before the patient has recovered.